judge-r/beautiful-jekyll/aboutme.md

 title: About Me
 ---
 # What I have been up to lately: #

+## My New Job! ##

+I just moved to the Philadelphia, PA area to begin a new job with Normandeau Associates, an environmental consulting firm that specializes mostly in ecological work related to fish, bats, freshwater mussels, soil, groundwater, and impacts from new energy development.
+We work with clients under federal, state, and local environmental regulations to help them gain compliance.

 ## Mussel Research ##

 [![Blue Mussels in Nahant, MA]({{ site.url }}/img/Mussels.jpg)]({{ site.url }}/img/Mussels.jpg)